StateSmith/StateSmith/docs/languages/c/index.md

 {% include_relative myapp.c %}
 ```

 To run your app, compile it with the C compiler of your choice.
-Here we use Gnu CC
+Here we use Gnu CC with the `implicit-function-declaration` error disabled (more on that in the next section).

 ```